 Vancouver Canucks: Unusually for a hockey team, until recently their goalie (Roberto Luongo) was captain (although this is considered unofficial by League rules, which have prohibited goalies from wearing the "C" on their sweater for over 60 years.
 He wore it on his mask instead.).
 Has reached the Stanley Cup Final three times and lost, twice to teams from New York (Islanders in '82, Rangers in '94) and to the Boston Bruins in 2011.
 The "Flying-V" sweater from 1978-85 is generally considered to be one of the ugliest uniforms in League history, though some would argue that they've never really had good luck with uniforms.
 Home to the Sedins, twin brothers with such uncanny chemistry that "Henrik to Daniel...
 Goal!" is one of the most common sounds in the league.
 Some people consider them to be rather creepy.
 Their lasttwo Cup losses sparked riots in Downtown Vancouver.
-Have developed a notable (and particularly hostile) rivalry with the Blackhawks in the past few seasons meeting them in the playoffs three years in a row.
+They're mainly big rivals to the Flames due to relatively geographic proximity between the two cities, but they have also developed a notable (and particularly hostile) rivalry with the Blackhawks in the past few seasons meeting them in the playoffs three years in a row.
 After losing to them in 2009 and 2010,note The Hawks would go on to win the Cup this year. they nearly swept them in 2011 before the Hawks came back to force game 7 which the Canucks finally won in overtime.
 Slowly becoming hated across Canada more than the Leafs.

 Two Roads To The Top

-Unlike Major League Baseball which runs its' own farm teams and baseball and football which rely almost entirely on NCAA college ball to develop the rising generation of players, the NHL splits recruiting between two parallel systems — the NCAA and the Canadian Hockey League (also called the Major Juniors).
-Both of these, in turn, increasingly recruit from both sides of the border and both offer unique advantages to players — the CHL offers an earlier start (age 16 or occasionally earlier if a player is considered exceptional) and faster track while the NCAA offers a degree from a (sometimes quite prestigious) U.S. university as a fallback and more stability (CHL players can be traded at a moment's notice just like NHL players).
+Unlike Major League Baseball which runs its own farm teams and baseball and football which rely almost entirely on NCAA college ball to develop the rising generation of players, the NHL splits recruiting between two parallel systems — the NCAA and the Canadian Hockey League (also called the Major Juniors).
+Both of these, in turn, increasingly recruit from both sides of the border and both offer unique advantages to players — the CHL offers an earlier start (age 16 or occasionally earlier if a player is considered exceptional) and faster track while the NCAA offers a degree from a (sometimes quite prestigious) U.S. university as a fallback and more stability (CHL players can be traded at a moment's notice just like NHL players, while of course at an NCAA school, you stay in one place until you graduate, drop out, voluntarily transfer, or get kicked out for misconduct).note We should note here for people planning to watch NCAA hockey that because hockey is so regional, its Division I conferences are quite different from those in other sports; many smaller schools from cold places are Division I in hockey.
+What's more, the conferences were even more different until a few years ago.
 Another option is the United States Hockey League (USHL), also a junior league.